THYROID DISEASE AND ITS HEALING

 1. Reduce stress.
 This may be critical for success.
 Then metabolic correction often works well and rapidly to correct this imbalance.
 Avoid all extra stress, including even exercise until the condition stabilizes.

 Also, one may need more Paramin (calcium and magnesium) to relax.
 The other supplements are usually okay.
-The person should drink 3 quarts of spring water daily, and loads of rest and sleep are most important.
+The person should drink 3 quarts of spring water daily, and lots of rest and sleep are most important.

 GOITER, CYSTS, AND TUMORS